ecni19/ecni19/README.md

 <h2>Some more info about me:</h2>

-* I will be a 3rd year conmputer science student at UC Davis
+* I am a 3rd year conmputer science student at UC Davis
-* I am currently involved with #include @ Davis, a school club that develops high quality websites for local organizations and businesses
-* I am actively looking for internship roles
+* I am currently a technical director for HackDavis, my school's hackathon.
+I worked with other technical directors to build the frontend interface of the hackathon website.!